Lois Yount learned the value — and necessity — of being skillful at multitasking long before most people her age.

 As the oldest of nine brothers and sisters and, after losing her mother at a young age, she assumed the role of “chief officer of the house,” reporting to her father while growing up in San Jose, Sacramento and Elk Grove.
 She helped care for many of her younger siblings, cooking, cleaning and babysitting.
 And, in her “spare time,” she helped her self-employed father by doing the bookkeeping for his business.

-It all helped prepare her for her roles today as the Director of Business Services/Chief Business Official for the Galt Joint Union Elementary School District and as a Board Member of the Sacramento Educational Cable Consortium (SECC).
+It all helped prepare her for her roles today as the Superintendent for the Galt Joint Union Elementary School District and as a Board Member of the Sacramento Educational Cable Consortium (SECC).

 “It was hard but, looking back, that experience definitely made me who I am now,” Lois recalls.
 “I see it in my leadership qualities and the achiever in me, my ability to be very self-sufficient and to take on a lot of things and a lot of different roles — my work ethic — because I think I really had to do a lot at a really young age.”